-The school has 210 students (K-6).
-There are slightly more boys (109) than girls (101) throughout the school.
+The school in 2023 had 215 students (K-6).
+There are slightly more boys (116) than girls (99) throughout the school.
 The students come from a wide range of backgrounds, and the vast majority or 64% come from a language background other than English.
 The College complies with the Disability Discrimination Act.